chef/chef/CONTRIBUTING.md

 ### Useful Github Queries

+Contributions go through a review process to improve code quality and avoid regressions.
+Managing a large number of contributions requires a workflow to provide queues for work such as triage, code review, and merging.
+A semi-formal process has evolved over the life of the project.
+Chef maintains this process pending community development and acceptance of an [RFC](https://github.com/opscode/chef-rfc).
+These queries will help track contributions through this process:

 * [Issues that are not assigned to a team](https://github.com/opscode/chef/issues?q=is%3Aopen+-label%3AAIX+-label%3ABSD+-label%3Awindows+-label%3A%22Chef+Core%22++-label%3A%22Dev+Tools%22+-label%3AUbuntu+-label%3A%22Enterprise+Linux%22+-label%3A%22Ready+For+Merge%22+-label%3AMac+-label%3ASolaris+)
 * [Untriaged Issues](https://github.com/opscode/chef/issues?q=is%3Aopen+is%3Aissue+-label%3ABug+-label%3AEnhancement+-label%3A%22Tech+Cleanup%22+-label%3A%22Ready+For+Merge%22)
 * [PRs to be Reviewed](https://github.com/opscode/chef/labels/Pending%20Maintainer%20Review)